RakhithJK/dbeaver-cloudbeaver-wiki/Adding-new-database-drivers.md

 Note: for most non-standard driver you must add new driver definition to Generic plugin (`org.jkiss.dbeaver.ext.generic`) because it works with plain JDBC API only.

-### Adding driver definition in UI.
+### Adding driver definition in UI (optional).

-Custom drivers configuration in UI is described in the [[Database Drivers|https://github.com/dbeaver/dbeaver/wiki/Database-drivers]] article.
+Adding of custom drivers configuration in the UI is described here: [[Database Drivers|https://github.com/dbeaver/dbeaver/wiki/Database-drivers]].
 After that you can find you driver definition in the `drivers.xml` (see [[Administering drivers|https://github.com/dbeaver/dbeaver/wiki/Admin-Manage-Drivers]]).
 Then you can copy it into the appropriate plugin.xml file.

 ### Maven